LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 ### Size Cast

-The inputs into the _Arithmetic Operator_ node are to small for it, the backend casts them up to make them fit.
+The first input into the _Arithmetic Operator_ node is to small, the backend casts them up to make them fit.

 ```qasm
 /* Start node 6ca13c69-36cf-4771-b8c4-0f5804cc7d6e */